sakurabis11/link-bot/README.md

 ## How to Use

-Simply add our bot (@mrtgcoderbot) on Telegram and start using its amazing features.
+Simply add our bot (https://t.me/mrtgcoderbot) on Telegram and start using its amazing features.
 You can either type commands or use the buttons provided for each feature.
 Our bot is user-friendly and easy to use, even for beginners.

 ## Why use our bot?